ushainformatique/whatacart/README.md

-UsniCart Ecommerce System
+Overview
 ================================

-It is an ecommerce system developed using Yii framework version 2 .
+It is an open source ecommerce system developed using Yii framework version 2.

 REQUIREMENTS
 ------------

-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement for this software to run is that your Web server supports PHP 5.4.0.

 INSTALLATION